 By April, all of the spiders had graduated from their Solo cups.
 Not long after the transfer, I was checking the spiders when the lighting revealed a small orb web, about 5″ diameter between the shelves.
 12, being the smallest, had managed to get out through one if its air holes and went ahead and set up camp right on top of the other spiders’ containers!

 I thought it was the greatest thing ever!
 Maybe 12 would grow and thrive and eventually build a giant, beautiful orb web among the house plants!
 How cool would THAT be??
 Well, I got overly excited and tossed a small cricket into the web.
 The web tore where the cricket fell through it (I knew I was taking a chance with a heavy, “un-flying insect).
-12 repaired the web the next day, but a few days later, 12 skipped town.
+12 repaired the web the next day, but a few days later, 12 skipped town and was never seen again.
 I was hopeful that it didn’t go along the floor because the “Vacuum Evader” spiders would’ve certainly got him or her.
 Orb weavers are clumsy off their webs and the Vacuum Evaders are experts at snagging floor crawlers.

 I got through spring with only 4, 9, and 10 surviving.
 They are 8mm now and I can see the beautiful details of their markings.
 It’s cool how they’re all a little different!
 The spiders are eating moths and larger flies and now reside in 52oz. customized Utz pretzel containers.
 They could certainly make larger webs if they weren’t confined, but they seem happy and healthy!